alemari7/HW1_IDD/README.md

 This project involves the following steps:

-1. **Scraping HTML Files**:
+`./scraper.py`:
 The script downloads most relevant research papers in HTML format from [arXiv](https://arxiv.org/).
 The files are stored in a folder called `sources` for further analysis.
 The scraping process uses **BeautifulSoup** to parse the page and filter the links to the desired HTML files based on specific criteria.

-2. **XPath Extraction**:
+`./queryXpath.py`:
 Once the HTML files are downloaded, the next phase involves extracting specific data using **XPath** expressions.
 The goal is to extract:
    - **Tables**
    - **Captions** associated with the tables
    - **Footnotes** (if any)
    - **Referenced paragraphs** that mention the tables.

-3. **Saving Data**:
  The extracted information is saved in a structured **JSON** file, ensuring easy access and further processing of the data.

-5. **Automation**:
-   The code is designed to automate the entire workflow, from downloading HTML files to extracting and storing relevant data.
-The script can handle multiple HTML files and be customized to adjust the number of files or different extraction needs.
+`./stats.py`:
+contains python code to generate the statistics needed to evaluate the extraction

 ## URL List